filecoin-project/lotus/documentation/en/cli-lotus-miner.md

-   --deadline value                           the deadline to compact the partitions in (default: 0) --partitions value [ --partitions value ]  list of partitions to compact sectors in --really-do-it                             Actually send transaction performing the action (default: false) --actor value                              Specify the address of the miner to run this command --help, -h                                 show help
+   --deadline value                           the deadline to compact the partitions in (default: 0) --partitions value [ --partitions value ]  list of partitions to compact sectors in --really-do-it                             Actually send transaction performing the action (default: false) --help, -h                                 show help
 ```